Subscribe to Our Blog

 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

 With challenges from population growth to climate change, researchers, regulators, and manufacturers need tools to manage our natural resources.
-Ocean Insight provides the products, knowledge, and expertise to monitor environmental elements including air, water, soil and vegetation.
+Ocean Optics provides the products, knowledge, and expertise to monitor environmental elements including air, water, soil and vegetation.

 As spectrometers have become faster, smaller and more powerful, researchers and regulators can deploy instruments almost anywhere for real-time, in situ monitoring.
 That’s a significant advance from earlier generations of instruments that required extracting samples from the field and bringing them back to the lab for analysis.

-At Ocean Insight, we work with environmental sensor suppliers such as Danfoss IXA and JB Hyperspectral that have made spectrometer-based systems rugged and reliable enough for long-term operation in the field.
-“We like the flexibility of Ocean Insight spectrometers,” said Tommaso Julitta, managing director of JB Hyperspectral.
+At Ocean Optics, we work with environmental sensor suppliers such as Danfoss IXA and JB Hyperspectral that have made spectrometer-based systems rugged and reliable enough for long-term operation in the field.
+“We like the flexibility of Ocean Optics spectrometers,” said Tommaso Julitta, managing director of JB Hyperspectral.
 “For example, for fluorescence, we can specify the specific mirror, grating or spectral range.
 We have integrated into our products four or five different types of spectrometers, which are already running smoothly.”

 By some estimates, 2% of global emissions come from shipping, even with ongoing efforts to improve ship operation and growing awareness of factors affecting climate change.